mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 ### VOC Dataset

-There are multiple versions of the VOC dataset, here is VOC2012 as an example.
-Download [VOC2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) and unzip it, The directory structure is as follows:
+There are multiple versions of the VOC dataset, here uses VOC2012 as an example.
+Download [VOC2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) and decompress it.
+The directory structure is as follows:

 ```text
 └─ VOCtrainval_11-May-2012